Sarah Jeffrey Sheehy (Chair)

-Sarah Jeffrey Sheehy has extensive non-profit management experience and spent over 15 years building affordable housing with both Habitat for Humanity and Options for Homes here and abroad.
-Sarah joined the Board in 2016 as she believes that the library is a vital resource for the residents of Pickering.
-As Board Chair, Sarah looks forward to mobilizing the community to build the Next Generation Library.
+Sarah Sheehy has extensive non-profit management experience and has spent over 15 years building affordable housing with Habitat for Humanity and Options for Homes both here and abroad.
+Sarah has been a member of the Library Board since 2016 and believes that the library is a vital link for the residents of Pickering and it is one of the greatest resources in the City.
+As Board Chair, Sarah looks forward to mobilizing the community to support the Next Generation Library in the coming years.

 Regional Councillor Maurice Brenner is a proud recipient of the Queen Elizabeth II's Platinum Jubilee Medal and the Queen's Diamond Jubilee Medal recognizing over 40 years of dedication and work in the community.
 Maurice has represented Ward 1 for ten terms as a City and Regional Councillor.
 He is a community builder whose professional career involves community advocacy and championing human rights, equity, and inclusiveness.

 Akeem Maginley and his family have been Pickering residents in Ward 3 for almost ten years.
 As a career public servant, he is committed to service values, integrity, and ethics and believes in the continued development of an adaptive, inclusive, and vibrant library for Pickering’s future.
 Akeem is a graduate of the University of Toronto [Hon.
 Bachelor of Arts] and York University [Masters Degree in Public Policy, Administration and Law].

 Shaheen Butt has been part of the Pickering Council representing Ward 3 since 2016.
 Prior to politics, he worked in the corporate environment for over 30 years, 25 of those at IBM Canada.
 He consistently applies his experience and business skills in collaboration with the community on City projects and initiatives.